State of AI & Digital Marketing

 Joyce Collardé, Director of SEO and GEO of FICO, said that,

 2025 was a year of significant changes for organic search, affecting both users and SEO professionals.
-My main key takeaway for 2025 is this: our new objective is to meet users wherever they search, optimizing only for traditional organic search is no longer sufficient.
+My main key takeaway for 2025 is this: our new objective is to meet users wherever they search; optimizing only for traditional organic search is no longer sufficient.

 Luckily, it’s possible to optimize for both SEO and AI search at the same time, and in fact optimizing for AI search can make our SEO best practices better.
-In my opinion, the biggest shifts brought by AI search have been anticipating users’ next questions and the weight of a brand’s off-site presence.

 Kaspar Szymanski, Founder & Senior Director of SearchBrothers, said that,